Blueberry Cake with Almond Streusel Recipe

 Posted on 5th of May, 2013 by Lévana

-Blueberries: You just say the word, and I wax lyrical.
+Blueberry cake: You just say the word, and I wax lyrical.
 Blueberries can do no wrong!
-All of my friends who used to summer with us in the mountains think of me fondly each time they make this cake.
+All of my friends who used to summer with us in the mountains think of me fondly each time they make this blueberry cake.
 I can’t remember how many thousands I have made; I still have pictures of all of us wearing huge hats and carrying huge pails, picking blueberries in bushes.
 What fun!
-You will love that this cake, as all my cakes, beside being all natural of course, is made with oil, dairy-free and good for you.
+You will love that this blueberry cake, as all my cakes, beside being all natural of course, is made with oil, dairy-free and good for you.

-If you decide to forgo the streusel step (can’t have nuts? there’s one good reason!), the cake will be slightly less dramatic but just as delicious.
+If you decide to forgo the streusel step (can’t have nuts? there’s one good reason!), the blueberry cake will be slightly less dramatic but just as delicious.

 Unprocessed frozen fruit and vegetables.
 Please take them seriously, they will be your best friends.
 If you happen, as I always do, to have an unseasonable yen for blueberry cake, muffins or smoothies, simply use frozen blueberries (try your best for the ones marked Maine wild blueberries: delicious!) marked IQF (individually quick frozen) or IFF (individually flash frozen).
 This means that the berries (or any other fruit, whole small fruit or larger fruit cut in chunks) are first frozen very briefly in one layer, then conditioned into their final packaging.
 The step of freezing them individually before freezing them in a block affords you the possibility of taking out only the amount of berries you need (perfect for smoothies and fruit sauces), saving the rest for next time; it also means they won’t make a mess and turn your whole batter purple.
 Simply leave them in the freezer until the minute you need to fold them into your batter; they have ample time to thaw during baking.